-This article explores how to flash the MicroPython firmware onto an ESP8266 and test code on the NodeMCU board making the onboard LED flash.
+Learn how to flash MicroPython firmware onto an ESP8266 and test your code on a NodeMCU board.

 What is MicroPython?